Backup QB Josh Johnson goes 11 for 11 as the Ravens hold off the Falcons 13-12

 Lamar Jackson and Kirk Cousins, each team's No. 1 quarterback, did not play.
 Neither did Atlanta rookie Michael Penix Jr.

+“We feel really good (with) where we are at with Michael.
+We feel really good with where we’re at with the other guys that we sat," Falcons coach Raheem Morris said.
+"He showed us last week enough that we don’t have to play him in the preseason.”

-Johnson and Jones passed for the game's only two TDs, and Jones rebounded from a fumble last week that led to the decisive field goal in Baltimore's loss to Philadelphia.
+Johnson and Jones each passed for a TD, and Jones rebounded from a fumble last week that led to the decisive field goal in Baltimore's loss to Philadelphia.

 Younghoe Koo kicked two field goals for the Falcons, including a 54-yarder in the first quarter.
 But he missed from 40, 45 and 49 yards — all wide left.